-The AAdvantage Platinum Select foreign transaction fee is 0%, which is typical for travel credit cards.
+The Citi AAdvantage Platinum Select foreign transaction fee is 0%, which is typical for travel credit cards.
 Cards that have foreign transaction fees usually charge 1% to 3% of the cost of each transaction made with a merchant based in a foreign country.
 These fees can really add up on a trip abroad, and they even apply to purchases made with foreign retailers online.
 That’s why it’s best to get a credit card without foreign fees if you frequently travel out of the U.S. or purchase items from foreign countries.

 Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

-Citi Premier, for instance, has a 0% foreign fee and offers 60,000 points for spending $4,000 in the first 3 months.
-And it earns 3 points per $1 spent at restaurants, supermarkets, gas stations, air travel and hotels, and 1 point per $1 on all other purchases.
+Citi Premier, for instance, has a 0% foreign fee and offers 80,000 points for spending $4,000 in the first 3 months.
+The card also offers 3 points per $1 spent at restaurants, supermarkets and gas stations, 3 points per $1 on air travel and hotels, and 1 point per $1 on all other purchases.
 However, just because these cards have no foreign transaction fees doesn’t mean they’re free.
 Most charge annual fees – Citi Premier comes with a $95 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.